cgarbin/cgarbin.github.io/_posts/2021-03-21-decision-threshold-effect-on-accuracy.md

 ## ROC as a better alternative to accuracy

-{% newthought 'A better alternative' %} to _accuracy_ is the [receiver operating characteristic (ROC) curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) (for a simpler introduction, see [this page](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc)).
+A better alternative to _accuracy_ is the [receiver operating characteristic (ROC) curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) (for a simpler introduction, see [this page](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc)).
 The ROC curve shows, at a glance, how a model behaves with different thresholds.

 Every scientific paper that describes a model should publish the ROC curve.
 Papers that publish only the accuracy for the model, and especially papers that publish the accuracy without specifying the threshold, are, at best, incomplete.
 At worst, they were written by uninformed machine learning novices.